Our 100 Best Recipes with Cheese

 Mini Cheese Grits Casseroles

 This make-ahead recipe is ideal for a brunch or holiday breakfast.
 Prepare the grits the night prior to serving, and then bake the casseroles before everyone arrives.
-Ramekins in pastel hues help dress up this recipe for your Easter table.
-Plus, the single-serving portions feel more formal than a regular casserole dish.
+The single-serving portions feel more formal than a regular casserole dish.
 If you don’t have 8-ounce ramekins, our recipe can be made in a 2-quart baking dish (increase the baking time to about 50 to 55 minutes).
-The key to creamy, lump-free grits is to stir or whisk the grits while you are slowly pouring them into the water.
-Stir occasionally until the grits are tender.
-Make sure the pot of grits does not start popping or bubbling, and reduce heat to low

 Grilled Camembert with Macerated Cherries and Rosemary